lucienfostier/maya2nukeLayoutCamera/README.md

 Example tool for exporting plate layout decisions applied in maya (filmBack_Translates/Rotate/Scale) to a camera in nuke.
 This translates the plate in nuke so the renders from 3d line up.

 Why?
-So the directors decisions of where to position the plate in a vfx shot is set early in the pipe and all artists see that decision.
-In Maya using the ImagePlane with the same filmBack_Translate settings allows playblasts with a lined up plate that reflects the position of the plate in the avid edit reference.
+So the directors decisions of where to position the plate in a vfx shot is set early in the pipe and all artists work with that decision as early as possible(i.e. the lined up plate reflects it's position in the directors edit/avid ref).
+This then helps a vfx artists to show vfx savey directors playblasts from Maya by using the ImagePlane with the same filmBack_Translate settings.

 How?
 Adjust the Render camera in Maya  with these settings to set layout position of plate in frame: filmback.filmTranslateH